engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 *Text Color*

 The color property is used to set the color of the text.
-The color is specified by:

-- a color name - like "red"
-- a HEX value - like "#ff0000"
-- an RGB value - like "rgb(255,0,0)"

-Look at CSS Color Values for a complete list of possible color values.

 The default text color for a page is defined in the body selector.